keepassxreboot/keepassxc-org/blog/_posts/2017-03-04-authenticode-cert.md

 author: Janek Bevendorff
 ---

-To further ensure that you can really trust our Windows installer and avoid false positives in anti virus scanners, we [would like to acquire](https://github.com/keepassxreboot/keepassxc/issues/372) a 4-year [Authenticode code signing certificate](https://msdn.microsoft.com/en-us/library/ms537359(v=vs.85).aspx) and for that we need your help.
+To further ensure that you can really trust our Windows and OS X installer and avoid false positives in anti virus scanners, we [would like to acquire](https://github.com/keepassxreboot/keepassxc/issues/372) a 4-year [Authenticode code signing certificate](https://msdn.microsoft.com/en-us/library/ms537359(v=vs.85).aspx) and for that we need your help.
-Without a code signing certificate, Windows will always warn users that they are about to install software from an unknown (and possibly untrustworthy) vendor:
+Without a code signing certificate, Windows and OS X will always warn users that they are about to install software from an unknown (and possibly untrustworthy) vendor:

 ![Windows UAC, no trusted certificate]({{ site.baseurl }}/blog/images/windows-uac-no-cert.png)